GoWrike/WrikeXPI-Resources/Documentation/README.md

 Below is a list of available documentation:

-*   **OAuth Mechanism**: A comprehensive guide to understanding and implementing the OAuth 2.0 flow for the WrikeXPI API.
+*   **[How to use OAuth](OAuth.md)**: A comprehensive guide to understanding and implementing the OAuth 2.0 flow for the WrikeXPI API.
 This document outlines the step-by-step process for authenticating users and obtaining access tokens.
-[View OAuth Documentation](OAuth.md)

-*   **XPI API Spec and Playground**: The [XPI API spec](xpi-openapi3.yaml) in OpenAPI 3.0 format and a [web-based testing page](APIPlayground.html) for easy validation and evaluation of XPI.
+*   **[API Specification](xpi-openapi3.yaml)**: WrikeXPI API specification in OpenAPI 3.0 format.

+*   **[Web-based API Playground](APIPlayground.html)**: For easy validation and evaluation of XPI.

+_note: We are still cleaning up the API specification document, you may see some internal codenames at the moment, you may safely ignore them for now!_

 Please refer to these documents to gain a deeper understanding of the WrikeXPI project's technical components and to assist with your development and integration efforts.